 If truck drivers exceed their work hour restrictions, they are putting themselves and others on the road in great danger.
 Fatigued driving can cause drivers to swerve, make misjudgments or fail to act altogether.
 Truck accidents are known to cause large amounts of damage and serious injury, and our team of Buffalo, New York truck accident injury lawyers is here to help victims of truck accidents hold the responsible parties accountable.

 If you were involved in a truck accident, our team of experienced accident injury lawyers in Buffalo, New York will investigate your claim to uncover whether a truck driver ignored his or her work hour restrictions.
-Contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today for your free consultation at 716-839-3939.
+Contact the Dietrich Law Firm P.C. today for your free consultation at 716-839-3939.
 Our team aims to help make the roads of New York State safer by holding negligent truck drivers and trucking companies accountable for the damage that they cause.